 - Submit the request: Complete the Naming Request Form once internal approval has been granted.

-- Obtain official approval: The Office of University Relations will review your request and either grant official approval or respond with feedback and recommendations.
+- Obtain official confirmation: The Office of University Relations will review your request and either provide official confirmation or respond with feedback and recommendations.

 Consultation across areas and suitable market comparisons are encouraged whenever possible and appropriate.

 Our campus constituents will benefit most from a consistent, organized and logical naming process.
 These guidelines can help us all achieve that goal.

 Unless there is an overwhelming reason to warrant an exception, any administrative area not directly related to an academic program or school/college should follow the “Office of” structure.

 - For example: Office of Freshman Admission, Office of the President, Office of Human Resources.

 - Avoid the following structures: UB Office of University Relations, The Office of University Relations, University Relations Office, UR Office.

 Acronyms such as UR and HR should be avoided except in informal instances.
 Exceptions include longstanding, recognizable acronyms such as OTS and Rosenberg CSI, whose full proper names should still appear on first reference.